Birth Injury and Maternity Compensation Claims

 • Failure to appropriately repair tears

-• Post-partum incontinence as the result of a birth injury
+• Post-partum incontinence as a result of a birth injury

 • Pregnancy and/or birth-related blood clots

-• Psychiatric injuries as the result of a birth or maternity injury
+• Psychological injuries as a result of a birth or maternity injury

 • Other serious birth injuries